The high-speed discipline

 Sprints are typically held on racing circuits, as well as disused airfields, and with venues spread right across the country you won’t have to travel too far to have a go yourself.

-Competitors are given practice runs before the competition proper starts.
-Usually you will get two runs against the clock, with your best time counting in the final results.
-The best part about Sprinting is that if you get your first run wrong you still have a chance of making amends on the second run.
+Competitors are given practice runs before the competition properly starts.
+You will get two runs against the clock, with your best time counting in the final results.

 How do I start?

 First, join your local Sprint club, which you can find using the club search function.
 You then need to apply to Motorsport UK for your RS Inter Club Competition Licence, available to anyone aged 16 or above.
 A good starting point is the Hillclimb & Sprint Association.

 There are many different Sprint classes, including categories for standard or near-standard road-going vehicles, so you may already be driving your future competition car.

 It is possible for a standard road-going production car to be used in Sprints & Hill Climbs without any additional safety items.
 Modified production cars, or specialist Sprint or Hill Climb vehicles are required to be fitted with a Roll Over Protection System (ROPS), details of which can be found in section S of the Motorsport UK Yearbook.